 Bi-weekly Progress Reports

-SchoolTutoring Academy’s tutoring programs for Odenton students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Odenton, Maryland students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Odenton’s K-12 students attend school in the Anne Arundel County Public School system.
 The district is well respected and widely known for its high academic standards and the level of achievement its students attain.
 Each student is challenged to achieve his or her highest possible potential.
 Teachers and staff members offer children engaging, rigorous, and relevant learning experiences that allow students to apply what they learn in the classroom to real world situations.
 A variety of upper level courses, including International Baccalaureate and Advanced Placement, are available to students and provide opportunities to learn advanced skills.